Pregnancy Health Care

 In your first prenatal appointment, you and your health care provider will get to know each other and will talk about your overall health.
 They will check your blood pressure, height, and weight; take some blood; give you a pelvic exam; and have you give a urine sample to test for infections.
 Because you are meeting for the first time, this appointment might take a little bit longer than other appointments.

 Your health care provider will ask you questions about the date of your last period to figure out your due date and will also ask you questions about your health, your baby’s father’s health, and your family’s health.

 Your health care provider will talk to you about what changes to expect in your body and your moods, and new ways to take care of yourself.
-You will get information about vaccinations like the flu shot and about warning signs that you might need medical attention.
+You will get information about vaccinations and about warning signs that you might need medical attention.